kaslr/empty_read-poison_null_byte/README.md

 Having calculated the libc base address, I overwrite the data pointer of the newly created user to point to __free_hook, overwriting whatever was there with system.
 Then, by editing the data of a chunk with the string /bin/sh\x00, deleting that user would trigger the __free_hook, which in turn calls system with the string /bin/sh passed to it, effectively popping a shell.

 And thatʼs it, folks!
-This is my first write-up, and it's almost certainly not perfect but I hope you enjoyed reading it as much as I enjoyed writing it.
-If you have any corrections or questions, feel free to reach out to me on X @ [kaslr](https://x.com/kaslr)
+This is my first write-up, and itʼs almost certainly not perfect but I hope you enjoyed reading it as much as I enjoyed writing it.
+If you have any corrections or questions, feel free to reach out to me on X @ [kaslr](https://x.com/_kaslr)